jscrane/r65emu/README.md

 - A PS/2 keyboard.
 - A 23k256 SPI RAM chip (optional)

-See hardare.h for wiring details and other options.
+See _hardware.h_ for wiring details and other options.